 We require all those receiving British Council funds to act in accordance with this policy to ensure that our funds and assets are not used to finance or support terrorist activity or to launder money.

 We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.

 The British Council will review this global policy statement annually to reflect new legal and regulatory developments and ensure good practice.

-This global policy statement was approved by Ciarán Devane, Chief Executive, in February 2015 and is due for review in February 2016.
+This global policy statement was approved by Sir Ciarán Devane, Chief Executive, in February 2016 and is due for review in February 2017.